NCP Flanders

 Four in ten European citizens (40%) think that public opinion should be taken into account in decision making about science and technology and six out of ten (60%) think that involving non-scientists in research and technological development ensures that science and technology respond to the needs, values and expectations of society. (‘European citizens’ knowledge and attitudes towards science and technology’ Special Eurobarometer 516 (May 2021) at request of DG Research and Innovation European Commission p.50/1)

-Dedicated citizen science calls for proposals in Horizon Europe two yearly work programmes
+Dedicated citizen science calls for proposals in Horizon Europe two/three-yearly work programmes

-Citizen science is a theme across all Horizon Europe programme parts, but there are also dedicated (open) calls for proposals with regards to the promotion of Citizen science.
+Citizen science is a theme across all Horizon Europe programme parts, especially under Cluster 6 and the EU Missions (see below) call topics.
+There are also dedicated (open) calls for proposals and awards with regards to the promotion of citizen science.

-Under the Horizon Europe 2021-2022 and 2023-2024 Work Programme part Widening participation and strengthening the European Research Area, more specifically Destination 3 Reforming and Enhancing the EU Research and Innovation, there are several calls for proposals included with a specific focus on citizen science.
-The calls for proposals with links to the Funding and Tender portal call topic pages are listed here below:
+Under the Horizon Europe Work Programme part Widening participation and strengthening the European Research Area, more specifically Destination 3 Reforming and Enhancing the EU Research and Innovation, there are several calls for proposals included with a specific focus on citizen science.
+The (past) calls for proposals with links to the Funding and Tender portal call topic pages and awards are listed here below:

 Other Horizon Europe calls with links to citizen science and public engagement can be found via the Funding and Tender portal by searching on these and related key words (consumers, end-users, societal engagement,…).
 More and more call topics under Horizon Europe refer in the impact section to inclusion of the public in the actions.

 Under Horizon Europe five missions are defined on cancer, soil, adaption to climate change, restoring oceans and waters and creating climate neutral and smart cities which should each deliver on a set of goals by 2030.
 In the framework of the missions it is the European Commissions’ aim to ‘engage with citizens to boost societal uptake of new solutions and approaches.’ (press release September 2021).
-Concretely this means that the public should be involved in the actions under the Horizon Europe two-yearly work programmes on missions (more info on the call topics for 2021-2022 and 2023-2024).
+Concretely this means that the public should be involved in the actions under the Horizon Europe two/three-yearly work programmes on missions and cross-cutting activities.
+More information on the (past) call topics for 2021-2022 and 2023-2025 and the latest developments for each mission including the call topics per mission area.

 Other citizen science resources